-If you have an interest in learning to play piano, then you might be thinking that how long it takes to learn piano and master different piano skills, techniques and chords.
-In how much time will you be able to start playing songs and tunes on your own on the piano that you love and listen every day.
+If you have an interest in learning to play the piano, then you might be thinking that how long it takes to learn the piano and master different piano skills, techniques, and chords?
+In how much time will you be able to start playing songs and tunes on your own on the piano that you love and listen to every day?
 Well, you’ll find out answers to these questions in this article.
 I will also tell you about different things that will actually determine how long will you take to master this skill.

 It depends on multiple factors.
 Let’s see what these factors are and how each factor will play an important part in your piano learning.

 The first and probably the biggest factor is time.
 How much time can you take out from your busy schedule to learn to play the piano?
 Everything needs time and if you cannot spare some time every day to learn the piano, then I’m afraid, it will take you very long to learn this art.
 Persistence and punctuality is the key to everything.
 If you can take out 2-3 hours every day for your learning, still you’ll see progress much faster.
 But every day means every day.
 By following this schedule you’ll start playing well in 1 to 1 and a half months’ time.
 I am sure fast learners will master piano chords and scales much quicker.

 If you are doing a job and you have a very busy schedule, you come home late from the office every day because of the workload.
 Due to this taking out 2-3 hours of time consistently every day for learning piano is not possible for you then I recommend you to utilize your weekends.
 By this, you can also do longer sessions of learning as you’ll have much more time on the weekends.
 If you put in 4 to 5 hours sessions on weekends then it will take you at least 3 weeks to start playing some basic tunes on your own.
 Definitely, with more practice, you’ll be able to play more songs/tunes on your piano.

 Similarly, if you are a student, you can take out some time in the evening every day after completing your school or college work.